tskj/christmas-calendars/2019/tail-recursion.md

 Then we wrap this in a loop which is responsible for calling it repeatedly, until the function signals it is done.
 We signal this by returning a special value, such as undefined, instead of the function, when we reach the base case.

-Here is an implementation of JS.
+Here is an implementation in JS.

 ```js
 const factorial = ([acc, n]) => {